Vicky Dávila

-Victoria Eugenia "Vicky" Dávila Hoyos (born May 30, 1973) is a Colombian journalist, conservative politician, and radio and television host.
+Victoria Eugenia "Vicky" Dávila Hoyos (born May 30, 1973) is a Colombian journalist, politician, and radio and television host.
 She has worked as a journalist for Noticiero TV Hoy, RCN, W Radio, and La FM.
 She later served as the director of Semana from November 2020 to November 2024.

 In November 2024, Dávila resigned from Semana to launch her presidential pre-candidacy for the 2026 presidential election as an independent candidate.

+Vicky Dávila lost the March 8 presidential primary, which ended her 2026 presidential campaign.
+She announced she is returning to journalism, reportedly back to Semana.

 Early life and education

 Victoria Eugenia Dávila Hoyos was born on May 30, 1973 in Tuluá, Cauca Valley.
 She holds a degree in Social Communication from the Universidad Autónoma de Occidente.
 She is married to José Amiro Gnecco Martínez.

 Career

 She began her television career as the host of the institutional news program El Senado Hoy before working as a reporter for Notipacífico, the news program of the regional channel Telepacífico.